mslinn/http4s-template/README.md

 [![Build Status](https://travis-ci.org/mslinn/http4s-template.svg?branch=master)](https://travis-ci.org/mslinn/http4s-template)
 [![GitHub version](https://badge.fury.io/gh/mslinn%2Fhttp4s-template.svg)](https://badge.fury.io/gh/mslinn%2Fhttp4s-template)

-This is a handy starting point for Scala/Java console apps built with SBT.
+This is a handy starting point for http4s-template apps built with SBT.
 Projects are built with Scala 2.12, which requires Java 8+.

 This project is licensed with CC0, which puts this project into the public domain.